fluent-wallet/react-dapp-tutorial/README.md

-# React Dapp with Global State
+# React Dapp with Local State

-Create a simple React dapp that integrates Fluent and utilize React Context Provider for global state.
+Create a simple React dapp to integrate with Fluent.

 ## Pre Requisites